akshz-b/Optimizing-Memory-Performance-in-Multi-Core-Systems/README.md

 ## 📤 SniperSim Modifications

-- Added `std::cout` statements in trace logic to print memory accesses.
+- Modified to print DRAM memory accesses via `std::cout`
-- Each line corresponds to a DRAM request and is stored as a trace file (one per core).

----
+- Output is written to `dram_trace.txt` after running a benchmark

 ## 🏁 How to Run the Complete Flow